 “…but how?” — I’m glad you asked…

 Success is built on stats.
 You’re leaving money on the table if you aren’t basing decisions on the best stats you can get.
 Google Analytics is great for monitoring traffic that reaches your site — but what gets traffic to your site?
-That’s what an SEO and Competitive Analysis tool like SEOProfiler is for — or the SEO Reports that I can offer.
+That’s what an SEO and Competitive Analysis tool like SEOProfiler will tell you.

-If you’re looking for cheap SEO, the DIY approach using those systems really is your safest option.
-Whether that’s really cheap or not depends on how highly you value your own time, though.
+If you’re looking for cheap SEO, DIY using a tool like that really is your only option.
+Whether that’s actually cheap or not depends on how highly you value your own time, though.
 The learning curve can be pretty steep, too — and search engines ban sites that use quick-fix (“black hat”) tactics to gain fast results.
 Safe (“white hat”) SEO takes time.
 That’s why no-one offering cheap or fast SEO can be trusted.

 If that seems a bit overwhelming — well yes, it can be.
 That’s why I also offer hands-on help with your local and national SEO Campaigns.